guillenunez28/tinyurl/README.md

 - The long URL is assumed to start with `www.` and be on HTTPS.
 If it's not, the redirect might not work as intended.
 - Deleting a short URL will not erase the hits history.
+- The expiration date is not validated in the payload.
+So the expiration date could be in the past.
+When fetching the resource, the resource will show up as expired.